 - Paul: “The times of ignorance God overlooked, but now he commands all people everywhere to repent.”
 (Acts 17:30)

-In Baptist teaching, responding to the gospel isn’t just about adding God’s grace to one’s ungodly living without any change in the later.
+In Baptist teaching, responding to the gospel isn’t just about adding God’s grace to one’s ungodly living without any change in the latter.

 Faith in salvation

 Faith is believing and trusting that Christ’s death was, in part, for one’s self and that it truly forgives and saves them.
-Faith is a personal acknowledgement that the gospel is true.
+Faith is a personal acknowledgment that the gospel is true.

 Salvation isn’t possible apart from faith: “And without faith it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him” (Heb.
 11:6).